NeuroTechX/ntx_slack_archive/random.md

  >I would more bet on the fact that g.tec being the organizer of the award, and g.tec being on that segment, this is what they want to sell - this is marketing after all :wink:

+3/15/2017 5:36 PM

+ **alexandre.barachant** :

+ >They pick the jury for sure so this is some kind of bias but I would like to think they are not too involved in the decision process.

+>
+IMO Invasive BCI just give so much impressive results that it is what stick in the end.